 Once everything was in place and Jon arrived with the gas we started doing test shots.
 Since we would have limited time to photograph what we needed once the fire started, I wanted to ensure everything was working correctly and ready to go.
 The test shots went great and we were ready to light it up!

-With little trial and error (ok, a lot), we finally got the fire roaring and got a few shots in before it would die out.
+With little trial and error (ok, a lot), we finally got the fire roaring and got a few shots of the wedding dress with fire in before it would die out.
 Shooting with fire was far more challenging than I thought.
 Since I was dealing with nature, pretty much everything was unpredictable with the exception of my camera and lighting settings.

-Here are a few of my personal favorites from their trash the wedding dress session.
+Here are a few of my personal favorites from their trash the wedding dress with fire session.